Aim of the Game

 Off-Side and Restricted Pitch Areas

 In a similar way to basketball, the ball quickly moves from end to end into settled play.
-The off-side rule means that settled play is 6 attackers versus 6 defenders and the goalie.
-An attempt to run directly at goal, shooting and scoring is fool hardy.
-Only a highly skillful attack player or a weak defense and goalie would allow this to happen.
-The trick is the turn the heads of the defence, use clever off the ball movement with quick, sharp passing of the ball to create a good shooting chance.
-Most teams play a man-on-man defensive formation but various flavours of zone defence is another option.
+An attempt to run directly at goal, shooting and scoring requires some skills, or a very weak defence.
+The trick is the turn the heads of the defence, use clever off-ball movement with quick, sharp passing of the ball to create a good shooting chance.
+Most teams play a man-on-man defensive formation but various flavours of zone defence are also used.